Mrkouhadi/facebook-clone/README.md

-A clone of Facebook webapp built in Nextjs && REactjs && tailwindcss
+A clone of Facebook webapp built in Nextjs && REactjs && tailwindcss && Firebase && heroIcons

 ## Getting Started

 First, start the development server by running: